lyubadd/schools_sdoh/README.md

 * How have the NYC chronic school absenteeism rates changed over time since the 2016-2017 school year?
 * What schools and geographic areas in the city (zip code and school district) have the highest school absenteeism rates?
 Has the trend changed over time?
 If so, how?
 * What are the chronic school absenteeism neighborhood risk factors?
-* What can the city administration do to reduce the current truancy rate?
+* What can the city administration do to reduce the current chronic school absenteeism rate?

 ## Data Preparation